shapediver/AppBuilderSdk/README.md

 :warning: Work in progress, please expect frequent changes and refactoring!

+:info: You can see a deployed version of this example [here](https://react-example.shapediver.com/prod/).

 ## Some hints about ShapeDiver

 The complete API documentation of the ShapeDiver 3D Viewer can be found [here](https://viewer.shapediver.com/v3/latest/api/index.html).